 As part of our $1million commitment to Sunshine Coast health services, Wishlist has an annual research grant round.Watch this 7 News report outlining an important research project by the Sunshine Coast's own Dr Jennifer Broom which looks at the prescribing (and often over-prescribing) of antibiotics in Australian Hospitals.
 Wishlist awarded $48,762 to Dr Broom in our 2013 Research Funding Round for this ground-breaking project.

-The 2018 Research Grants are expected to open by the end of April.
-Please revisit this page for updates.
+Please revisit this page for updates as to when the next grant round will open.
 Information required in your application will be similar to the 2017 Application Form below, so please do not delay your preparation.

 - The objectives of the Wishlist Research Grants are to: